Meet our Dignity Health Chandler Regional Medical Center team.

 Mark F. Slyter, DSc, FACHE

 Prior to joining General Health System, Mark was president and chief executive officer at Mississippi Baptist Health Systems, in Jackson, Miss., where he enhanced operating margins and efficiencies while dramatically increasing patient satisfaction.
-Mark has served in health-care administration since obtaining a master's degree in health services administration at the University of Kansas in 1996.
-Last year, he obtained a doctorate of science in health services administration from the University of Alabama at Birmingham.

 Chief Medical Officer

 Dr. Roger Bies is a practicing Cardiologist serving as the Chief Medical Officer for Chandler Regional Medical Center and Mercy Gilbert Medical Center, collectively known as Dignity Health East Valley hospitals, since 2016.

 Dr. Bies has been strategically involved in the advancement of quality and business efficiencies within the East Valley medical staff departments, in addition to overseeing contracting and negotiations, hospitalist programs, and in-house OB/GYN services programs.
 He works collaboratively with East Valley nursing leadership to align to physician training for optimal patient experience.
 Dr. Bies is also the Designated Institutional Officer for advancing 5 new ACGME residency training programs at Chandler Regional and Mercy Gilbert.

 Prior to this role, Dr. Bies established and was the executive lead for Heart Health Organization, a group of 34 cardiologists and cardiovascular surgeons who provide co-management services to East Valley hospitals.
 He also established an Annual International training course in Cardiovascular Computed Tomography (CCTA), and has served on the certification board and exam development committee since 2011.